sufykhan/gameEngine/README.md

 Step 8: Using Prototype Design Pattern: It is used when we wanted to deep or shallow clone the object.
 It is beneficial when new Object creation is expensive

 Step 9: We used Lambda functions to adhere to the DRY principle.

+Step 10: Making Code Extensible Using the Open-Closed Principle

+Key Points:

+1. Our RuleEngine evaluates multiple scenarios to determine the game state.
+Each scenario is represented as a Rule.
+2. Initially, adding a new rule required modifying the getState function, making the approach inflexible and violating the Open-Closed Principle.
+3. To enhance extensibility, we introduced a Rule class and a set of rules that can be dynamically added to the RuleEngine via its constructor.
+4. This design allows new rules to be incorporated without modifying existing logic, making the system more scalable and maintainable.